Generalisations of Thompson's group V arising from purely infinite groupoids: Introduction

 \textbf{Acknowledgements:} The authors thank James Belk, Collin Bleak, Jan Gundelach, David Kerr, Xin Li and Eduardo Scarparo for useful comments throughout the development of this project.
+We also thank Matt Brin for sending us valuable feedback once a first version of this manuscript circulated, as well as the referee for pointing out a mistake in an earlier version and for kindly providing \autoref{eg:referee}.
 This paper forms a part of the PhD thesis of the second named author at the University of Glasgow \cite{mythesis}.